Alexi Tsorba

 About

 Alexi Tsorba is a Greek-American who has never accepted that a life should fit into a single category—or that curiosity should have boundaries.
-He's the sort of person who moves between disciplines not out of restlessness, but from a conviction that the most interesting things happen where different worlds meet.
+He's the sort of person who moves between disciplines from a conviction that the most interesting things happen where different worlds meet.

 The Line Between Things is his debut novel.
 It won't be his last.